concordia-publishing-house/unite-help/calendar-tab.md

 # Calendar Page

-  * The Calendar Page displays any events that you have created within 360 Unite or events from your Church 360 Members
+  * The Calendar Page displays any events that you have created within 360 Unite or events from your Church 360 Members and allows us to create new events.

 (Insert Calendar.jpg)